romamik/blog.romamik.com/src/content/blog/2025-09-04-typed-eval-rs.md

 ### Compiler registry

 We definitely can add support for more types by just adding more `if` branches, but that would not be convenient in any way.
-My idea is to have the `Compiler`, that will actually hold the registry of the supported operations so that the `compile_expr` function can look up operations there and use them.
+My idea is to have the `Compiler` struct, that will hold the registry of the supported operations so that the `compile_expr` function can look up operations there and use them.

 Something like this: